yunkunrao/tendermint.com/content/blog/on-thedao-and-blockchain-governance.md

 _"... a decentralized platform for applications that run exactly as programmed without any chance of fraud, censorship, or third-party influence"_

 Such a thing cannot exist in practice.
 Fraud happens at all levels, especially at the human level.
-For all we know, this whole DAO heist could have been planned all along -- though the creators should be given the benefit of the doubt.
+For all we know, this whole DAO heist could have been premedidated all along -- though the creators should be given the benefit of the doubt.
 Private keys can be swindled.
 If there is a sudden influx of legitimate transactions, the system can be coerced into dropping the majority of transactions.
 And there is always a chance of third-party influence.

 Some argue that dropping this premise would undermine the entire purpose, and